 8. Create a Splash Page

 Squeeze pages are for sharing and attracting readers, splash pages are for those readers who have already found your site.
+They are great for getting people to subscribe to a mailing list.

 I’m sure you’ve seen these before.
 They appear before the home page, feature an offer and typically have a clickable link that says something like, “No thanks” or “Take me to the main site.”
 Splash pages are similar to opt-in popups but are a little less intrusive.